Chipchiplip/CryptoTrading/README.md

 }
 ```

-### Cloudflare avatar uploads (R2/Images)
+### Cloudflare avatar uploads (R2-only)

 If you enable the optional avatar upload flow, fill in the `Cloudflare`
-configuration section so the backend can mint direct-upload URLs and validate
+configuration section so the backend can mint **R2 S3** presigned URLs and
-avatars served from Cloudflare Images or an **R2-backed** hostname.
+validate avatars served from the configured R2 public host.
 See
 [`docs/CLOUDFLARE_IMAGES_SETUP.md`](docs/CLOUDFLARE_IMAGES_SETUP.md) for the
-required keys and how to map your R2/custom domain into `AllowedAvatarDomains`.
+required keys and how to wire up the R2 bucket/prefix into
+`AllowedAvatarDomains`.

 ## 👥 Team Development